-The proposed use designations and amendments to Minn.
-R. 7050.0420 will benefit Minnesota citizens through the identification and protection of exceptional quality waters and cold water habitats as well as setting appropriate designated uses for other waters.
-The remainder of this section summarizes the economic factors associated with the proposed amendments that the MPCA considered and explains why the these use designations are not anticipated to result in considerable increased costs for water management entities or for MPCA permitted dischargers into the foreseeable future.
+The proposed use designations will benefit Minnesota residents through the identification and protection of exceptional quality waters and coldwater habitats as well as setting appropriate designated uses for other waters.
+The remainder of this section summarizes the economic factors associated with the proposed amendments that the MPCA considered and explains why these use designations are not anticipated to result in considerable increased costs for water management entities or for MPCA permitted dischargers into the foreseeable future.